makecodes/batuta/ABOUT_THIS_TEMPLATE.md

 ├── README.md                # The main readme for the project
 ├── setup.py                 # The setup.py file for installing and packaging the project
-├── requirements.txt         # An empty file to hold the requirements for the project ├── requirements-test.txt    # List of requirements for testing and devlopment ├── setup.py                 # The setup.py file for installing and packaging the project └── tests                    # Unit tests for the project (add mote tests files here)
+├── requirements.txt         # An empty file to hold the requirements for the project ├── requirements-dev.txt     # List of requirements for testing and devlopment ├── setup.py                 # The setup.py file for installing and packaging the project └── tests                    # Unit tests for the project (add mote tests files here)
     ├── conftest.py          # Configuration, hooks and fixtures for pytest